-Clip & Save Checklist: Creating an Emotionally Safe Classroom
+Clip and Save Checklist: Creating an Emotionally Safe Classroom

 Most teachers would agree that before students can grow intellectually, they must feel safe emotionally.
 Unfortunately, once students experience various degrees of failure and frustration in their school careers, they become very adept at devising techniques to insulate themselves from further stress and discomfort.
 Sometimes it's the way they shrink back in their seats.
 Other times it's appearing unapproachable or intimidating.
 It could even be uncooperative statements such as, "I don't do reading."